Enjoying our puzzle hints?

 Seems like: KINDS OF TRUCKS → Actually: DESPICABLE

-low can refer to a type of truck, but in this context, it's an adjective describing something as despicable
+low can refer to a type of truck, but in this context, it means having a poor or unpleasant quality

 Browse by Date